 When a deliberate ignorance instruction is appropriate only with respect to one of a group of co-defendants, the Fifth Circuit has approved the giving of the instruction accompanied by a statement that the instruction may not apply to all of the defendants.
 See United States v.
 Bieganowski, 313 F.3d 264, 288-91 (5th Cir.
-2002); United States v.
-Reissig, 186 F.3d 617, 619-20 (5th Cir.
-1999).
+2002).

-"WILLFULLY"-TO ACT
+"WILLFULLY" - TO ACT